 4. Make sure the garbage or refuse you’re getting rid of can be acceptably disposed.

-Be sure to inquire if there could be any issues with the garbage you’re disposing of.
+Another item under the list of “Things to Consider When Renting a Dumpster” is to be sure to inquire if there could be any issues with the garbage you’re disposing of.

 - Electronic Items